A Salamanca heir whose charm, appetite, and theatrical warmth make him more terrifying than open brutality

 Moral Dilemma

-Lalo reframes morality as loyalty to blood and usefulness to the game, then chooses the path that gives him information and advantage.
+Lalo reframes morality as loyalty to blood and usefulness to the game

 Under Threat